T145/react-challenge-project-jan-2022/README.md

 ## Development process

-Shutting down the servers can be done with a Ctrl-C command from your terminal.
-Alternatively, you can load up Kitematic to close them as well.
+Shutting down the servers can be done with a Ctrl-C command from your terminal or through Docker Desktop.
 Ctrl-C also works for shutting down the client.

-If you need to exec into one of the containers, Kitematic has a GUI to do that for you.
-Otherwise, you will need to run `docker ps`, find the container ID, and then run `docker exec (container_name) -it bash`.
+If you need to `exec` into one of the containers, use Docker Desktop's GUI or do the manual process.
+This involves running `docker ps`, finding the container ID, and running `docker exec (container_name) -it bash`.

-Kitematic can also be useful for looking at the logs for one specific container, since all three are tailed in the terminal.
+Docker Desktop can also be useful for looking at a specific container's logs, since all three are tailed in the terminal.

 ## Endpoint testing